Definition and Background

 Mesenteric venous thrombosis (MVT)

 This type of ischemic colitis is more common in younger patients and featured with acute or subacute pain.
-Occlusion affects at the beginning the small intestine rather than colon.
+Occlusion affects at the beginning the small intestine rather than a colon.
 MVT is very treacherous as the development of the full range of symptoms of occlusion takes weeks before being noticed.

 Hypercoagulability always presents in the history of such sufferers due to continuous use of contraceptive pills; pulmonary embolism; cancer; liver pathology; pancreatitis; intra-abdominal infection; porta-caval surgery.